hynekral/English-for-designers/02-intentional-aboutness/about.md

 Graphic designer and illustrator in love with simplicity and *obsessed* with the details.

-I am never satisfied with the result of my work, I might be rather *possessed* by preciseness.
-Don’t feel sad if I am mean to you, it's just my strange sense of humor.
-I believe I am very sensitive, understanding and friendly person.
-I am also passionate traveler, trumpet player and lover of good meal.
+I always care about the details in my work, I might be rather *possessed* by preciseness.
+I believe I'm a caring, understanding, and friendly person.
+I'm also passionate traveler, trumpet player and lover of a good meal.

+## Dodělat!!!##